 On March 21, 2012, the Company introduced the Replacement ABED Plan, which replaced the ABED plans that existed at CSHP as of the acquisition date.
 Eligible employees who participated in the CSHP ABED plans were granted awards under the Replacement ABED Plan.
 The shares granted vest between one and three years from the acquisition date of CSHP.
+As of March 31, 2015, all the awards have been fully vested.

-Canaccord Genuity Group Inc. Collins Stewart Hawkpoint Replacement Long Term Incentive Plan Award
+Canaccord Genuity Group Inc. Collins Stewart Hawkpoint Replacement Long-Term Incentive Plan Award

 On March 21, 2012, the Company introduced the Replacement LTIP, which replaced the existing LTIPs at CSHP on the acquisition date.
 Eligible employees who participated in the CSHP LTIPs were granted awards under the Replacement LTIP.
 The shares granted vest annually on a graded basis over a three-year period.
+As of March 31, 2015, all the awards have been fully vested.

-In aggregate, during the year ended March 31, 2014, the Company incurred \$3.5 million (2013: \$7.0 million) of expense related to the replacement plans.
+In aggregate, during the year ended March 31, 2015, the Company incurred \$0.1 million (2014 - \$3.5 million) of expense related to the replacement plans.